winterdharma/DharmaPearls/01_agama/dirgha/DA_6.md

 30\.
 “The crown prince accepted the king’s instruction, and the king cut off his hair and beard, put on the three Dharma robes, and left home to cultivate the path.
 {:#p30}

 31\.
-“Seven days after he had left home, the golden wheel treasure suddenly disappeared.
+“Seven days after he had left home, his golden wheel treasure suddenly disappeared.
 The administrator of the wheel went to the king and said, ‘Great king, you should know that the wheel treasure has suddenly disappeared!’
 {:#p31}

 32\.
 “The king wasn’t saddened when he heard this, nor did he go to ask for his father king’s thoughts about it.
 His father king’s life then suddenly ended.